-The secretary general of the Maltese Olympic Committee (MOC) Joe Cassar has denied any wrongdoing after The Sunday Times of London reported abuse in the sale of Olympic Games tickets.
+The secretary general of the Maltese Olympic Committee Joe Cassar denies involvement in alleged illegal resale of Olympic Games tickets.

 Following a two-month undercover investigation, which also involved the secret filming of a meeting held between the undercover journalists and MOC president Judge Lino Farrugia Sacco and Joe Cassar, the British newspaper alleged that Olympic officials and agents have been offering tickets to the London Games on the black market.